-When the expression of illocutionary force makes demands on initial position, VPanaphoric det cannot front.
+When the expression of illocutionary force makes demands on the initial position, VP-anaphoric det is possible only in a non-fronted, in-situ position.

-The idea is that these clauses all use the initial position to signal their illocutionary force (question, command, conditional), and that this eliminites the possibility of det-fronting to that position.
+The proposal is that these clauses all use the initial position to signal their illocutionary force (question, command, conditional), and that this eliminates the possibility of det-fronting to that position.
+In such clauses the VP anaphor appears in-situ, which means either the regular (unshifted) position or the object-shifted position.